gregberns/LearningFunctionalProgramming/README.md

 * Lambda Calculus - Don't worry, you don't have to remember calculus to understand lambda calculus.
 Think of lamda calculus as only being able to use JS lambda ('arrow') functions to create everything, like `if`, `equals`, `true`, and recursion.
 Check out (this)[https://github.com/gregberns/FunctionalExamples/blob/master/JSLambdasAllTheWayDown.js] and (this)[https://github.com/gregberns/FunctionalExamples/blob/master/LambdaCalculusIntro.md] for more info.

 ## No More For Loops

+Along with writing more 'pure functions' you should also stop using For or ForEach loops.

 For loops are evil.